11:30 am - 12:30 pm

 Do you love someone with dementia?
 This supportive skills-based program helps you learn to problem-solve and communicate effectively.
 Includes a concurrent stimulating and creative workshop for your family member experiencing dementia.
 Confidentiality assured.
 10-week program.
 FREE.
 Meets Wednesday afternoons.
 Doctors' referrals welcome.

-Youth 18-30 who identify with the experience of disability will work with artist Maayan Ziv to develop media arts and photography skills, and to explore disability, identity, and community.
-Project culminates in a gallery show in February and art photobook.
+Youth 18-30 who identify with the experience of disability will work with guest artists to develop media arts and photography skills, and to explore disability, identity, and community.
+Project culminates in a gallery show.

 Sundays and Wednesdays

-Enjoy a morning full of play and fun with your family at the gym, set up as a jungle gym for you and your children to explore.
-One of the best indoor playgrounds in downtown Toronto.
 We are always pleased to welcome families through our partnership with the Down Syndrome Association of Toronto (discount available through DSAT).
-(Ages 3-5)

 From general fitness to more specific goals such as HIIT training, Olympic lifting, pre and post-natal, weight loss, strength building, or injury recovery, our certified personal trainers can help you achieve your goals.
 Ask about our special personal training promotion, “3 for $170”+ CIF/HST (may only be purchased once, by new clients).